| Messiniakos Stadium |

 the west stand was built at that time).

 Messiniakos Stadium was further upgraded (plastic seats, floodlights etc) in the summer of 2000.
 However, the two clubs had many financial disputes over the use of the stadium in recent years.
-The result was that Kalamata FC have now moved to the Municipal Stadium. |
+The result was that Kalamata FC have now moved to the Municipal Stadium.
+The stadium is owned by Messiniakos GS amateur club. |